 How to measure for installing two separate blinds in one window

-Sometimes windows are too large to install one individual window blind or shade and two blinds on one common headrail is just too much.
-In order to install two separate blinds in the same window sill follow these easy steps:
+Sometimes windows are too large to install one individual window blind, and two blinds on one common headrail is just too much.
+In order to install two separate blinds in the same window sill, follow these easy steps: